AllenInstitute/render-python-apps/README.md

 ## refactor
-modules that don't use the consistent json_module pattern and should be refactored hopefully will go awa as code is moved out of this..
+modules that don't use the consistent json_module pattern and should be refactored hopefully will go away as code is moved out of this..

 # allen_utils
 This is a folder of miscelaneous shell scripts and files that are specific to running render python related things at the allen.  they might be of interest but won't work in general for people outside of Synapse Biology at the Allen Institute.